Metabolic alkalosis

 Metabolic alkalosis is an acid-base disorder in which the pH of tissue is elevated beyond the normal range (7.35–7.45).
-This is the result of decreased hydrogen ion concentration, leading to increased bicarbonate (HCO3-), or alternatively a direct result of increased bicarbonate concentrations.
+This is the result of decreased hydrogen ion concentration, leading to increased bicarbonate (HCO_{3}^{−}), or alternatively a direct result of increased bicarbonate concentrations.
 The condition typically cannot last long if the kidneys are functioning properly.

 Signs and symptoms

 Severe metabolic alkalosis impacts multiple body systems, including the brain, muscles, heart, and lungs, and can cause various metabolic imbalances.